jaspreet003/Etch-a-Sketch/README.md

 - **Color Randomization and Progressive Darkening**: Initially assigns a random HSL color to each square.
 Implements a progressive darkening effect that increases the color's intensity with each mouseover, culminating in a black square after ten interactions.

-- **Grid Resizing**: Features a user input prompt for changing the grid dimension, enabling the creation of a new grid within the same space without altering the sketchpad's overall size.
+- **Grid Resizing**: Features a user input field for changing the grid dimension, enabling the creation of a new grid within the same space without altering the sketchpad's overall size.

 - **Error Handling**: Validates user input for grid dimensions, ensuring values are within a specified range (1-40) and providing user feedback for invalid entries.